rbw/pyfiq/README.md

 ### Call functions as usual

-There’s no need to manage queues or start consumers manually.
+There's no need to manage queues or start consumers manually.
 Simply call your decorated function:

 ```python
 fetch_google()